-This progresses to weekly spelling lessons in Year 2-6 encouraging children to investigate spelling patterns so that they understand the rules, and exceptions, at a greater level.
+This progresses to 3 spelling lessons a week in KS2 where we follow the No Nonsense Spelling Scheme which has been designed to teach children spelling rules, statutory words and also how to become an independent speller.
+Through these lessons we investigate spelling patterns so that they understand the rules, and exceptions, at a greater level.
 We play games, host competitions and, in upper Key Stage 2, even challenge the children to come up with their own rules based on the words they are given.
 This ensures that our children have a deep level of understanding and can select the correct spelling in their own independent work.
-Our spelling curriculum has been designed so that the rules are revised at timely intervals, a design that we refer to as spaced retrieval.

 Weekly spellings are sent home that link to our rules and to the statutory word lists as set out by the DFE, these are then tested weekly as research supports that this is still an effective way to help children to remember spellings.

 Within writing lessons, we reinforce our high expectations of spelling through focusing on editing for which the children all have their own special purple polishing pen.
 Editing and proof reading skills are taught explicitly from Year 1 to 6.
-We recognise that some children find spelling difficult, we therefore equip them with the skills to identify misspelt words and strategies to correct with speed, including effective dictionary use.
+We recognise that some children find spelling difficult, we therefore equip them with the skills to identify misspelt words and strategies to correct with speed, including effective dictionary use and 'having a go'.

 We actively ensure that all our staff are up to date with the best research into spelling and spelling pedagogy.
 We share best practice and train staff when necessary through CPD delivered by the subject leader.
 Spelling teaching is moderated across school through planning scrutiny, learning walks and moderating writing; these monitoring procedures ensure that our spelling curriculum is robust and effective.